 So if you are on a tight budget the Silver Trains are a good option.

-The one drawback is that there are now very few Silver Services a day as most of Electric Train Services (ETS) are now Gold Services, with a few Platinum Services.
+The one drawback is that there are now very few Silver Services a day as most of Electric Train Services (ETS) are now Gold Services, with a an ever increasing number of Platinum Services.

 Because the Silver Services are the cheapest way to travel from KL to Perak, at busy times of the year they can be fully booked well in advance, so you should pre-book your seats as soon as you know your travel dates to make sure you can get a seat.